-If your child becomes ill, this type of insurance is designed to pay out, covering the cost of the treatment needed.
-Child health insurance could also mean that you have faster access to medical care than you would with the NHS.
+If your child becomes ill, child health insurance is designed to pay out, covering the cost of the treatment needed.
+While plans differ, having child health insurance could mean:

 Child health insurance is not a replacement for NHS care, and certainly doesn’t stop you from using NHS services for free – it means that in certain situations your child is covered for private medical care.